 Landscape Arch is located in Arches National Park in Moab, Utah.
 The park has the highest concentration of natural stone arches in the world and is full of amazing trails, arches and rock formations.
 Arches is close to both Canyonlands National Park and Dead Horse Point State Park and a stay in Moab is an incredible opportunity to visit all three.

-The arch is remarkable and the trail showcases some of the most beautiful landscape in Arches.
+The arch is remarkable and the trail showcases some of the most beautiful landscapes in Arches.

 Located at the very rear of the park, the Landscape Arch trail is part of the Devils Garden area of Arches.
 With 7 amazing arches visible from its trails, Devils Garden is the adventure playground of Arches National Park and is easily one of the best hikes in Arches National Park.
 The layout of Devils Garden means you can follow different trails to each of the arches and Landscape Arch is its most popular hike.